Snake in the tunnel: Background and implementation

 Pierre Werner presented a report on economic and monetary union to the EEC on 8 October 1970.
 The first of three recommended steps involved the coordination of economic policies and a reduction in fluctuations between European currencies.

 With the failure of the Bretton Woods system with the Nixon shock in 1971, the Smithsonian Agreement set bands of ±2.25% for currencies to move relative to their central rate against the US dollar.
 This provided a tunnel within which European currencies could trade.
 However, it implied much larger bands in which they could move against each other: for example if currency A started at the bottom of its band it could appreciate by 2.25% against the dollar, while if currency B started at the top of its band it could depreciate by 2.25% against the dollar.

-If both happened simultaneously, then currency A would appreciate by 4.5% against currency B. This was seen as excessive, and the Basel agreement in 1972 between the six existing EEC members and three about to join established a snake in the tunnel with bilateral margins between their currencies limited to 1.125%, implying a maximum change between any two currencies of 2.25%, and with all the currencies tending to move together against the dollar.
+If both happened simultaneously, then currency A would appreciate by 4.5% (of their central rate) against currency B. This was seen as excessive, and the Basel agreement in 1972 between the six existing EEC members and three about to join established a snake in the tunnel with bilateral margins between their currencies limited to 1.125%, implying a maximum change between any two currencies of 2.25%, and with all the currencies tending to move together against the dollar.
 This agreement also led to the formal end of the Sterling Area.

 According to Barry Eichengreen, the snake was troubled by economic shocks (such as the 1973 oil crisis and commodity market disruptions), which had asymmetric implications for different European countries, leading to greater unemployment in some countries than others.
 As a consequence, some European countries were pressured to respond in expansionary ways.
 Officials in different European countries also had different views as to the correct response to economic difficulties, with some preferring to maintain price stability while others preferred expansionary monetary initiatives.
 These differences, coupled with a lack of political integration in Europe, made it difficult for national governments to cede power to a common European monetary policy.